Decoding 2/3 as a Percentage: A thorough look

 Q: How many decimal places should I use when converting 2/3 to a percentage?

 A: The number of decimal places depends on the context and the required level of accuracy.
-For most everyday purposes, two or three decimal places are sufficient.
-However, in scientific or financial applications where high accuracy is crucial, you may need more decimal places.
+Here's the thing — for most everyday purposes, two or three decimal places are sufficient.
+That said, in scientific or financial applications where high accuracy is crucial, you may need more decimal places.

 -